croct-tech/plug-js/docs/events.md

 # Events

-Events represent something that happened on your application that helps understand how a user interacts with your application.
+Events represent something that happened on your application and help understanding how a user interacts with your application.
 Besides telling the story of what happened during a user’s journey, these events provide data to enrich the evaluation context and refine the models that continuously improve user experience.

 The SDK tracks most of the general-purpose events automatically for you.
 All other events depend on your use case, so it is up to you to decide which events make sense for your application.